aberesamwel/Akan--name-finder/README.md

-# Photography Portfolio Website
+# Akan Name Generator

-Welcome to my Photography Portfolio website!
-This project showcases a collection of my best photography work, organized into various categories with accompanying stories for each image.
-The website is designed to be modern, responsive, and visually appealing.
+Welcome to my Akan Name Generator!
+This a project where you are being provided a name according to gender and the day you were born
 ## Features

 - **Responsive Design:** The website adapts to different screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.